PhantomInTheWire/kvstore-db/README.md

 ## Background: The Bitcask Storage Format

 ### Origins in Riak
-Bitcask was originally developed for Riak, a pioneering NoSQL database that emerged during the early 2010s NoSQL movement.
-While contemporaries like MongoDB and Apache CouchDB focused on speed, Riak distinguished itself with an unwavering commitment to data durability and resilience.

-### What Makes Bitcask Special?

-**Core Characteristics:**
-- **Log-Structured Hash Table (LSHT)**: A storage paradigm optimized for high-performance writes and rapid key lookups
-- **Append-Only Design**: Ensures data integrity and enables fast, sequential writes
-- **Predictable Performance**: Provides consistent read and write latencies
-- **Simple Recovery**: Straightforward mechanism for data reconstruction in case of system failure

-### Technical Details
+Bitcask was originally developed for Riak.
+Riak, a NoSQL database, was developed during the height of the NoSQL movement and competed against similar systems such as MongoDB, Apache CouchDB, and Tokyo Tyrant.
+It distinguished itself with its emphasis on resilience to failure.
+Although it was slower than its peers, it guaranteed that it never lost data.
+That guarantee was enabled in part because of its smart choice of a data format.

-#### Record Layout
+### Record Layout
 Bitcask stores each record with a precise, well-defined structure:

 ![Bitcask Record Format](https://github.com/user-attachments/assets/c9c4a5f2-639d-4775-b029-071a1ae1fa36)